 A blind contour is a drawing where the artist's pencil never leaves the page and they don't look at the page until it is complete.
 I wanted this song to be in standard tuning because all of the fancy songs I've learned so far have taken 2+ minutes just to tune the guitar.

 I wrote this song with my dad when I was 16.
 This art is actually the road leading up to my childhood home.
 The music is supposed to be just straight up acoustic rock and nothing more.

 The lyrics (all written by my dad) are about looking back towards the past while looking ahead towards what's next.
-This was my best-performing song on Soundcloud before I got into releasing on Spotify, so I thought this song was super cool.

 The right person can make you feel special without lifting a finger.
 The wrong person can make you write an entire song over multiple days of physical and emotional isolation.